Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

     trainer = Trainer(deterministic=True)

-In Lightning version 1.3 and above, ``seed_everything`` also guarantees unique seeds across all dataloader worker processes.
-This is turned on by default and ensures that e.g. data augmentations are not repeated across workers.
+By setting ``workers=True`` in :func:`~pytorch_lightning.utilities.seed.seed_everything`, Lightning derives unique seeds across all dataloader workers and processes for :mod:`torch`, :mod:`numpy` and stdlib :mod:`random` number generators.
+When turned on, it ensures that e.g. data augmentations are not repeated across workers.
-If the old behavior is desired, set ``seed_everything(42, workers=False)``.

 -------